 Now, one of the problems this particular genre tends to run into from time to time is, simply put, having too much on-screen at any given time, making it hard to tell what’s going on.
 As for Wulverblade, I didn’t notice this more than once or twice, at which point I would simply dash/roll rapidly to safety; quickly repositioning myself, as it were.
 Not even boss battles, in spite of most featuring absolutely massive characters, suffered from this problem.
 In fact, I’d almost say these were a bit of a high point in the campaign, making for a welcome change of pace after beating up numerous… ‘foot soldiers’, for lack of a better term.

-See, most enemies can be disposed of by way of button-mashing, with a bit of tactics applied, as to not end up getting absolutely demolished when an enemy decides to counter-attack.
+See, most enemies can be disposed of by way of button-mashing, with a bit of tactic applied, as to not end up getting absolutely demolished when an enemy decides to counter-attack.
 Bosses?
 Nope.
 You will get destroyed if you simply stand there, attacking blindly.
-Which I did for the longest time, until I started paying attention, something that undeniably also increased the fun factor drastically!
+Which I did for the longest time until I started paying attention, something that undeniably also increased the fun factor drastically!

-All the tools you will need to dispose of these hulking obstacles are available from the moment you have control over your character of choosing.
+All the tools you will need to dispose of these hulking obstacles are available from the moment you have control over your character of choice.
 There is no upgrade/leveling system in Wulverblade.
-The equipment you start with – in Caradoc’s case, shield, sword and glorious beard – is all you’ll have.
+The equipment you start with -- in Caradoc’s case, shield, sword and glorious beard -- is all you’ll have.
 I mean, sure, you’re able to pick up throwable weapons and a variety of ‘smashers’ (large hammers, axes, and so on), but these only last so long, making them significantly less reliable.

 On the topic of surviving, having focused so much on the offensive aspect of Wulverblade up to this point, you’ll do well to keep an eye on the entire screen at all times.
 Because… clearly visible enemies are not the only thing that can hurt you in his game, any manner of environmental hazards also being quite capable of eating away at that precious health bar.
 Something I found out the hard way by standing in a spot clearly indicated as a location that would momentarily be filled by a volley of arrows.